 Framework for Evaluating Eligibility, Tenure, and Rotation

-The Framework is a structured method for analyzing how eligibility rules govern authorization to hold office across time.
+The Framework examines how eligibility rules govern authorization to hold office across time.

 The central distinction is whether an eligibility regime produces non-restorable exhaustion of authorization or preserves eligibility through reset, interruption, sequencing, or migration.
 Where authorization is permanently exhausted without restoration, rotation emerges as a structural outcome.
 Where eligibility is preserved or restored, rotation does not occur, regardless of electoral conditions or institutional context.